pranayvasanth/ApexPlantes-Internship/Task -1 Foundation And Environment Setup.md

             1 Malicious insiders: Employees, former employees, or contractors who intentionally cause harm, such as stealing data.
             2 Accidental insiders: Employees who, through negligence, cause a data breach, such as accidentally clicking a phishing link or misconfiguring a system.

-Note: Sub-task 3 is in different file , because its easy to acees , and sub- task is not a theoritical task.
+Note: Sub-task 3 is in different file , becau  e its easy to acees , and sub- task is not a theoritical task.

 4. Networing Basics:
         ![OSI Model](https://github.com/pranayvasanth/ApexPlantes-Internship/blob/main/OSI_Model.jpg?raw=1)